 Cost of revenues associated with product sales and license revenues consists of license fees for use of certain technologies; product manufacturing costs including all direct material and direct labor costs; amounts paid to our contract manufacturers; manufacturing, shipping and handling; provisions for product warranty; and inventory obsolescence, as well as overhead allocated to these activities.
-Product manufacturing activity has historically been and continues to be a less significant element of our cost of revenues due to our relatively low product sales activity in comparison with our other activities.
+Product manufacturing activity has historically been and continues to be a relatively insignificant element of our cost of revenues due to our relatively low product sales activity in comparison with our other activities, however, we anticipate this element will grow over time as we expand our manufacturing capabilities.